Implicit Bonded Discrete Element Method with Manifold Optimization: Results and Discussion

-In this experiment, we compare the computational efficiency of the implicit and explicit methods with high stiffness for simulating the fracture of a plate during a drop to the ground.
-We found that our method provided a four-fold increase in speed compared to the explicit method under these conditions.
-The results of our simulation are presented in figure \ref{fig:plate}.
+\paragraph{Plate} This experiment compares the computational efficiency of implicit and explicit methods for simulating the fracture of a plate with high stiffness upon impact with the ground.
+Our method has demonstrated a 2.4x increase in computational speed relative to the explicit method under these conditions.
+The simulation results are illustrated in Figure \ref{fig:plate}.

+\paragraph{Cloth} Here, we examine the computational efficiency of implicit versus explicit methods in the context of yarn-level cloth simulation, characterized by high tensile and low bending stiffness of the yarns.
+Our method provides a 3.3x computational speed advantage over the explicit approach under these circumstances.
+The dynamics of the cloth tearing, as simulated, are depicted in Figure \ref{fig:cloth}.